 - How do I serve the greater good of All?

-This exercise sheds light on the true purpose of our being a human on this planet at this time, and it helps us find our functional fit within the Whole of I Am.
+This meditation exercise was designed to shed light on the true purpose of your being a human on this planet at this time–to help you find your functional fit within the Whole of I Am.